hansumane/brainfk/README.md

 ABC
 ```

-If you need to input small values that can not be
+If you need to input some small values that can not be
 presented as ASCII characters, then try using printf:

 ```